-"Situating the director in a theatre of the future" is a doctoral research project by Johannes Maria Schmit.
-Johannes Maria is a doctoral candidate in Performing Arts.
+"Situating the director in a theatre of the future" is a PhD project by Johannes Maria Schmit.
+Johannes Maria is a PhD candidate in Performing Arts.

 In my research, I´m investigating the possibilities of directing after the deconstruction of the auteur-figure.
 Equally unhappy with the notion of absolute, monopolized authorship formerly granted to the director (see "Regie-Theater") as well as with contemporary forms of devising (too often confusable with the exertion of neoliberal control), I am looking into finding a position for the director that can be ethically sustainable and aesthetically excessive at the same time.

 I am looking at the two sites in the work of the director, where notions of excess and sustainability can be allocated.
 For example: how can sustainable processes possibly lead to excessive artistic results?
 How to create spaces of uncertainty for our audiences, whilst providing safe spaces during our rehearsals?
 Furthermore: how to distinct “aesthetical“ from “ethical“ transgressions, when it comes to process and result?
 And: what if all collaborative crisises were always treated as artistic crisises, inaccesible to the solution-oriented strategies of organizational management?